 Identify Areas for Development

-If your have spent your entire career in one company, you likely have some blind spots that you can address during an MBA.
+If you have spent your entire career in one company, you likely have some blind spots that you can address during your MBA studies.
 Be clear about what you hope to learn and why it is important for your continued development as a professional.

 Don’t be afraid to share that you are not comfortable leading cross-functional teams or that you need to develop a better understanding of competitive analysis and corporate strategy.
 You are returning to school to learn.

 Do you volunteer your expertise during tax time?
 Sure, but so does nearly every other accountant who wants an MBA.
 Do you help with recruiting from your undergrad institution?
-Again, many of those you are competing with to get a spot in a top MBA program do the same.
+Again, many of those you are competing with for a spot in a top MBA program do the same.

-Highlight your commitment to mentoring juniors, developing new materials to on-board new hires, your innovative approach to getting project work completed while simultaneously offering those on your team.
+Highlight your commitment to mentoring juniors and developing new materials to onboard new hires—or your innovative approach to getting project work completed while simultaneously offering growth opportunities to those on your team.
 See “Build Your MBA Leadership Profile Through Community Engagement” for more ideas.

 We work in an increasingly global world.
 If you have global experience or exposure, flaunt it.
 What have you learned from living or studying in a different geography?
 How has that experience influenced how you interact with others?
 Do you take time to listen to perspectives that are different from your own?
 Are you more empathetic?
 Are you willing to take risks that get you out of your comfort zone?